19 Oct How to predict the arrival of your next period

 Then, you can use this information to plan your life, for example, scheduling client meetings on cycle days when you know you’ll be more verbally eloquent and mentally sharp or making an appointment for a dental cavity to be filled on cycle days when you know pain sensitivity will be lower.

 But, what if you don’t know where you are in your menstrual cycle, so you don’t know which day you’ll be on a week, two weeks, three weeks or a month from now?

-Have a “short” menstrual cycle (one that’s shorter than 28 days)?
+Or what if you have a “short” menstrual cycle (one that spans fewer than 28 days)?

-Have a “long” menstrual cycle (one that’s longer than 28 days)?
+Or what if you have a “long” menstrual cycle (one that spans more than 28 days)?

 And, also useful, you can always know when you’ll get your period–regardless of how long your cycle is.
 That’s right–no more guessing, no more surprises.

 The reason you can use Hormonology and predict when your next period will arrive regardless of how many days are in your cycle is because of the way your menstrual cycle is naturally set up: